cuiyongbo/hello-world/my_wiki/languages/english_notes_5.rst

 English Note 5
 **************

-**What's important is finding that one thing that will truly put your heart at rest.**
+**What's important is finding one thing that will truly put your heart at rest.**

 .. image:: images/cookbook_01.png
 .. image:: images/cookbook_02.jpg